creativescala/doodle/docs/src/main/mdoc/concepts/drawing-picture.md

 A `Picture` is conceptually a function from an `Algebra` to an effect that will actually draw the picture.
 It's not actually a function because the input parameter---the algebra---is an implicit parameter.
 In Scala 3 this is a [context function][context-function].
 As Doodle supports both Scala 2 and Scala 3 we can't use this language feature and have a custom type instead.

-Expanding a little bit further, each backend's `Picture` type is a specialization of the generic @scaladoc[Picture](doodle.algebra.Picture).
+Expanding a little bit further, each backend's `Picture` type is a specialization of the generic @:api(doodle.algebra.Picture).

 The generic `Picture` has type signature